Rodiel-Lezcano/aws-serverless-lab/README.md

-# 🚀 LevelUp!
-Serverless Lab: API Gateway + Lambda + DynamoDB
+# 🚀 Serverless Lab: API Gateway + Lambda + DynamoDB

 A hands-on lab to help you **build a serverless CRUD API** using AWS Lambda, API Gateway, and DynamoDB.